dragINDIANA8/PORT_SCANNER_TOOL/README.md

-# A Port Scanner Tool using Python
+# A Port Scanner Tool using Java

-A simple and efficient port scanner written in Python.
+A simple and efficient port scanner written in Java.
 This tool scans a target IP address for open ports and lists them, prioritizing common ports before scanning the rest.

 ## Description